pySTEPS/pysteps/doc/source/developer_guide/importers_plugins.rst

         └───── importer_abc_xyz.py  (importer module)

-Inside the package folder (*pysteps_importer_abc*), we place the python module (or modules) containing the importers' implementation.
+Inside the package folder (*pysteps_importer_abc*), we place the python module (or modules) containing the actual implementation of our new importers.
 Below, there is an example of an importer module that implements the skeleton of two different importers (the "grib" and "netcdf" importer that we are using as an example):